cyberbotics/webots/docs/discord/technical-questions-2019.md

 Do you have any suggestions?

 ##### Fabien Rohrer [Moderator] 11/25/2019 11:20:47
-`@Gautier A.` `@Stefania Pedrazzi` I confirm that a Group does not solve the issue, because currently a Robot cannot be inserted in it (but a Solid can).
+`@Gautier` `@Stefania Pedrazzi` I confirm that a Group does not solve the issue, because currently a Robot cannot be inserted in it (but a Solid can).

-`@Gautier A.` I would say that a slot is more a matter on how two protos are connected together.
+`@Gautier` I would say that a slot is more a matter on how two protos are connected together.

 If you go in the way I suggest about to use a Supervisor to assembly the tiles, slots could be use to facilitate their assembly (cf. the tinkerbots examples)